 Section 1276.
 Authorization of Appropriations.
 Necessary funds to carry out this subtitle would be authorized to be appropriated.
-A similar provision was included in the House- and Senate-passed H.R.
-6.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1277.
 Conforming Amendments to the Federal Power Act.
-The Federal Power Act would be amended to reflect the changes to the Public Utility Holding Company Act of 1935.25
+The Federal Power Act would be amended to reflect the changes to the Public Utility Holding Company Act of 1935.22